EmergentMind/nix-config/docs/remotebootstrap.md

     - home/ta/common/core/default.nix
     - home/media/common/core/default.nix

+> NOTE: Using `scanPaths` to auto-import files does have drawbacks.
+The files being imported aren't being explicitly stated, so in the future we may run in to trouble debugging errors.
+This is largely a matter of personal preference so, if you choose to follow suit just be aware of the risks.
+Being explicit wherever possible will arguable be more forgiving in the future.

 `relativeToRoot` allows us to provided file paths based on the root of `nix-config/` instead of having to use `../` for static navigation.
 This typically occurs for imports and depending on the scenario, you may be traversing back several directories.
-The beauty of `relativeToRoot` is that once a file is using it, you can move the file to a different directory and the paths will still work.
+The beauty of using `relativeToRoot` is that you can move files to different directories if need be and the pathing will still work.
 Consider the following examples for the two basic use cases.

 ##### Example 1 - single file import